simpleiot/simpleiot/docs/ref/api.md

       node graph.
 A JWT node will also be returned with a token point.
 This JWT should be used to authenticate future requests.
 The frontend can then fetch the parent node for each user node.
+  - `auth.getNatsURI`
+    - this returns the NATS URI and Auth Token as points.
+This is used in cases where the client needs to set up a new connection to specify the no-echo option, or other features.
 - Admin
   - `admin.error` (not implemented yet)
     - any errors that occur are sent to this subject